Multi-cores, posets, and lattice paths: Introduction

 Note that this bijection will send an \(S\)-core to a set which is simultaneously a lower ideal of \( P_{\{s\}} \) for each \(s \in S\), and hence is a lower ideal of \( P_S \).
 For example, the lower ideal \{1,4,6,11\} of \( P_{\{5,7,13\}} \) (see Figure \ref{fig:Pex}) corresponds to the \{5,7,13\}-core partition (8,4,3,1).

-When \( S = \{s, t\} \) and \( \gcd(s,t)=1\), \cite{Anderson} notes that there is a bijection between \(S\)-cores and paths in the \( s \times t \) lattice rectangle consisting of north and east steps which stay above the line \( y = \frac{t}{s} x \).
+When \( S = \{s, t\} \) and \( \gcd(s,t)=1\), \cite{Anderson} notes that there is a bijection between \(S\)-cores and paths in the \( s \times t \) lattice rectangle consisting of north and east steps which stay above the line \( y = \frac{t}{s} \cdot x \).
 We will call these paths \((s,t)\)-Dyck paths.
-Furthermore, \cite{Armstrong} make multiple conjectures regarding \( \{s, t\} \)-cores.
+Furthermore, \cite{Armstrong} makes multiple conjectures regarding \( \{s, t\} \)-cores.
 In \cite{Stanley}, the authors prove one of these conjectures in the special case \( t = s+1 \).
-They refer to this case as the Catalan case because the aforementioned paths are precisely Dyck paths, and those are counted by the Catalan number \( C_s = \frac{1}{s+1}{2s \choose s} \).
+They refer to this case as the Catalan case because the aforementioned paths are precisely Dyck paths, which are counted by the Catalan number \( C_s = \frac{1}{s+1}{2s \choose s} \).

 The remainder of this paper consists of four sections.
 Section 1 gives a \(q\)-analog of the formula for the number of \((s,t)\)-cores.
 This has a nice interpretation in terms of \((s,t)\)-Dyck paths.
 Section 2 explores the properties of the case \( t=s+2 \).
 Section 3 is dedicated to developing a theory of $\{s, s+1, s+2,\dots, s+p\}$-cores.
-These correspond to an interesting generalization of Dyck paths, which are presented in Section 4.
-The authors believe these to be new combinatorial objects which include Dyck paths and Motzkin paths as special cases.
+These correspond to an interesting generalization of Dyck paths, which is presented in Section 4.
+The authors believe this to be a new family of combinatorial objects which includes Dyck paths and Motzkin paths as special cases.